 Do I need to list people on my policy who are not living in my household?

-If you let someone who doesn’t live with you use your car regularly, they’ll need to be listed as an insured driver on your car insurance policy.
-Failing to add them to the policy could result in severe financial consequences.
+If you let someone who doesn’t live with you use your car regularly, they must be listed as an insured driver on your car insurance policy.
+Failing to add them could result in severe financial consequences.
 If they ever get involved in an accident, the insurer may refuse to cover the damage, and you’ll have to pay for the repairs out of pocket.